istio/istio/tests/e2e/README.md

 You can build and run this or any single test manually with the same options when testing specific version of master, mixer or istioctl

-# Running E2E tests on your local Vagrant VM
+# Running E2E tests using a local VM
+E2E tests can be run on your local machines as well.
+It helps local testing and debuging.

-[vagrant-kubernetes-istio/README](vagrant-kubernetes-istio/README.md) introduces how to set up a Vagrant VM environment on your local machine and run E2E tests on the local VM.
+See [vagrant/README](local/vagrant/README.md) for instructions to set up a local Vagrant VM environment to run E2E tests.
- This helps you to test and debug locally.

-# Running E2E tests on your local Minikube VM
-[minikube-kubernetes-istio/README](minikube-kubernetes-istio/README.md) introduces how to set up a Minikube VM environment on your local machine and run E2E tests on the local VM.
+And see [minikube/README](local/minikube/README.md) for instructions to set up a Minikube VM environment to run E2E tests.
- This helps you to test and debug locally.

 # Writing tests